d12frosted/elpa-mirror/gnu/tempel-readme.txt

   │   ;; Optionally make the Tempel templates available to Abbrev, │   ;; either locally or globally. `expand-abbrev' is bound to C-x '.
   │   ;; (add-hook 'prog-mode-hook #'tempel-abbrev-mode)
-  │   ;; (tempel-global-abbrev-mode)
+  │   ;; (global-tempel-abbrev-mode)
   │ )
   │
   │ ;; Optional: Use the Corfu completion UI
   │ (use-package corfu
   │   :init
-  │   (corfu-global-mode))
+  │   (global-corfu-mode))
   └────

 3 Template file format
 ══════════════════════

-  The templates are defined in a Lisp file which is stored by default in the `user-emacs-directory' (`~/.config/emacs/templates').
-The templates are grouped by major mode with an optional `:condition'.
+  The templates are defined in a Lisp data file configured by `tempel-path'.
+By default the file `~/.config/emacs/templates' is used.
+The templates are grouped by major mode with an optional `:when' condition.
 Each template is a list in the concise form of the Emacs Tempo syntax.
 The first element of each list is the name of the template.
 Behind the name, the Tempo syntax elements follow.

-Pre- and post-expansion operations can be specified per template by the optional keys `:pre' and `:post'.
+  In addition, each template may specify a `:pre' and/or `:post' key with a FORM that is evaluated before the template is expanded or after it is finalized, respectively.
+The `:post' form is evaluated in the lexical scope of the template, which means that it can access the template's named fields.

   ┌────
-  │ ;; -*- mode: lisp -*-
-  │
   │ fundamental-mode ;; Available everywhere
   │
   │ (today (format-time-string "%Y-%m-%d"))